JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7971 days**.

-And here is a just a random fact -  **Oral-B were the first toothbrushes to go to the moon when they were aboard the Apollo 11 mission**.
+And here is a just a random fact -  **Prosopagnosia refers to the inability to identify people by their faces.
+In severe cased prosopagnosia a person may not be able to identify themselves in a mirror**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)